z4yx/lla/plugins/code_snippet_extractor/README.md

-# LLA Code Snippet Extractor Plugin
+# lla Code Snippet Extractor Plugin

 A plugin for `lla` that extracts, organizes, and manages code snippets with metadata and search capabilities.